Enable your on-the-go workers by providing access to WebCenter Content on iPad and Android tablets in less than a month!

-Fishbowl has experience extending Oracle WebCenter Content (formerly UCM) to mobile devices in a variety of ways.
-As we’ve engaged with customers over the past several years we've seen a common need to allow sales reps, field service workers, and other employees to access, sync, and share content from WebCenter from an iPad or Android Tablet.
-This is why we created the Mobile Tablet Application Quick Start.
-This combined software and services bundle allows you to take advantage of a ready-built app, customized to your team's branding, navigation and content sorting needs, and deployed to your team in less than a month.
-From this application you can search and browse for any items in Oracle WebCenter.
-The application requires users to login with their WebCenter Content username and password so they can only see the information they should have access to.
+As Fishbowl has engaged with customers over the past several years, we've seen a common need for sales reps, field service workers, and other employees to access, sync, and share content from WebCenter from an iPad or Android tablet.
+This is why we created the Mobile Tablet Application Quick Start, which allows you to take advantage of a ready-built app, customized to your team's branding, navigation, and content sorting needs, and deployed in less than a month.
+This combined software and services bundle allows you to search and browse for any items in Oracle WebCenter, and requires users to log in with their WebCenter Content username and password so they can only see the information they should have access to.

-- Available as a native iPad or Android application
+- Available as native iPad or Android application

-- Search & browse for items from Oracle WebCenter Content (UCM)
+- Search and browse for items from Oracle WebCenter Content

 - Keep local copies of content items saved to your device for offline use and sync with WebCenter when reconnected

 - Maintain WebCenter security to control content access